 Order a certified copy of your marriage certificate from the local vital statistics office for $30 after you're wed.
 Extras run $25.
 Use this document to change your name everywhere.

 Divorce name change

 You can change your name through divorce with ease.
 Just ask the judge to restore your prior name during the hearing.
-This (old) new name will show on your final divorce decree.
+Your reverted name will show on your final divorce decree.

 Don't get tempted into using divorce to pursue off-limit name changes.
 First name changes are out of bounds.
-Surname swaps beyond prior names are a no-no.
+Surname swaps beyond prior names are not allowed.

 Petition the Alaska's court system if these divorce name change limitations are a problem.

 Alaska Statute 09.55.010 permits anyone to change their name for "sufficient reasons" if it's in the "public interest."